Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 **Purpose:**
 - Allow players to customize their game experience before starting.
-- Select difficulty (“Hard” or “Merciful” modes), choose a game mode (single-player, multiplayer), and input character details.
+- Select difficulty ("Hard" or "Merciful" modes), choose a game mode (single-player, multiplayer), and input character details.
-- Optionally generate an AI-created avatar image based on the user’s description.
+- Optionally generate an AI-created avatar image based on the user's description.

 **Key Elements:**
 - **Difficulty & Mode Selectors:** Radio buttons or dropdowns for selecting how challenging or story-driven the game will be.